 Festa del Nodo d'Amore - the feast of the love knot

 In the south of Lake Garda in the small town of Valeggio sul Mincio, they celebrate the legendary "Feast of the Node of Love" or Festa del Nodo d'Amore every year.
-This year's culinary festival will take place on 18 June 2019!
+This Festa del Nodo d'Amore does not take place in 2024!

 It celebrates the tortellino, which according to the Valeggians has its origins here.
 These small, extra thin meat or vegetable-filled pasta bags look like knotted silk scarves.
 Behind them and their extraordinary form is a fantastic story...once upon a time, in the waters of the Mincio River, lived beautiful nymphs who loved to go ashore.
 However, they were cursed, so they could only go on land in the form of ugly witches.
 The captain of Visconti troops Malco, spotted these creatures one evening and followed them full of wonder.
 On the way, the nymph Silvia lost her witches cover, and Malco saw her in her true nature.
 The two fell into a passionate love affair and in parting, Silvia gave her lover a golden knotted silk scarf as a sign of her love.